-The ID Number is the identification number of the 1400.
+The ID Number is the identification number of the 1800.
 This number is typically the telephone number where the unit is installed, or it may be designated using any number that best suits your application.
-The purpose of the ID Number is to immediately provide the source of any alarm, especially when using multiple 1400 units in a complex monitoring system.
+The purpose of the ID Number is to immediately provide the source of any alarm, especially when using multiple 1800 units in a complex monitoring system.
 The ID number is announced during voice alarm messages and displayed on pagers.
 The ID Number can be up to 16 digits long.

-When the 1400 is called from a remote location, it always begins its message with the identification number: "Hello, this is (ID Number)."
-If no ID Number is programmed, the unit will say, "Hello, this is Sensaphone 1400."
+When the 1800 is called from a remote location, it always begins its message with the identification number: "Hello, this is (ID Number)."